 Teaching

-I teach graduate courses in programming and data analysis for humanities and social science researchers at CUNY Graduate Center.
+Graduate courses in programming and data analysis for humanities and social science researchers at CUNY Graduate Center.

 Introduction to JavaScript